-The flag is the emblem of our unity our power, our purpose as a nation.
+The flag is the emblem of our unity, our power, our purpose as a nation.
 It speaks to us of the past.
-It has wit-nessed a great history.
-Since its off-celal adoption on June 14, 1777, it has been associated with whatever patriotic idea we worship and is the sym bol of the great faith to which we are periments have been made, one-taily and unofficially, on see and land.
+It has witnessed a great history.
+Since its official adoption on June 14, 1777, it has been associated with whatever patrictic idea we worship and is the symbol of the great faith to which we are born.

+"As long as men are men that flag chosen on June 14, 1777, is well chosen.
+It has a meaning, a message, a com-mand," says Rev. William Norman Guthrie, who has written a book, "The

+Guthrie, who has written a book, "The Religion of Old Glory," to explain the meaning and message of America's flag to the nations of the world.

+The flag of the United States came into being more deliberately and consciously than other flags, such as that of England, or France, or Spain.
+It was chosen after many popular experiments had been made, officially and profitcally on see and land. unofficially, on sea and land.

 Inception of the Flag.

 The story of the actual making of the first American flag as we know it is not touched on by Mr. Guthrie.

-"As long as men are men that flag chosen on June 14, 1777, is well chosen. th has a meaning, a message, a com-mand," says Rev. William Norman Guthrie, who has written a book, "The Religion of Old Glory," to explain the meaning and message of America's flag to the nations of the world.

-The flag of the United States came into being more deliberately and con-sciously than other flags, such as that of England, or France, or Spain.
-It was chosen after many popular ex-periments had been made, officially and it is not touched on by Mr. Guthrie.
-Omitting all minor particulars, the main points are these: Washington, accompanied by two gentlemen, called one day in 1776 at the little upholstery shop in Arch street, Philadelphia, where Mrs. Betsy, Ross was carrying on business, and asked her if she could make a flag.
+Omitting all minor particulars, the

+omitting an inflow particularly main points are these:

+Washington, accompanied by two generalized one day in 1776 at the little upholstery shop in Arch street, Philadelphia, where Mrs. Betsy, and the little upholstery shop in a little philadelphia, where Mrs. Betsy, and the little philadelphia and the little philadelphia and the little philadelphia. street, Philadelphia, where Mrs. Betsy, Ross was carrying on business, and asked her if she could make a flag.
 She said that she had never made one, but that she could try.
 They there-upon produced a design rather roughly drawn.
-She examined the design and.
-She examined the design and drawn. drawn.
-She examined the design and, noticing that the stars were six-point-ed, suggested that they be made with five points, showing them how a five-pointed star could be made with a single clip of the scissors.
+She examined the design and, noticing that the stars were six-nointdrawn.
+She examined the design and, noticing that the stars were six-pointed, suggested that they be made with five points, showing them how a five-pointed star could be made with a single clip of the scissors.

 Design Approved by Congress.
-General Washington then and there behavior the science and soon efter a changed the sketch, and soon after a colored design by a painter named Wil-liam Barrett was sent to Mrs. Ross as bolts.
-As.
-Mr. Guthrie explains it, ed as follows: